Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 -

-@tailwind base: Injects Tailwind's base styles, including its normalized CSS reset. -
+@tailwind base: Injects Tailwind's base styles (CSS reset/Preflight). -

 Step 4: Configure the Build Script